LAST REVIEWED March 2, 2021 3:10 P.M. EST

-Metro Atlanta, and all of Georgia, remain under a Public Health State of Emergency through Dec.
-9, 2020.
+Metro Atlanta, and all of Georgia, remain under a Public Health State of Emergency through April 6, 2021.
 Residents are encouraged to remain home, but if they go out in public they should wear masks.
+Georgia has given more than 7.2 million COVID-19 tests.
+There have been 821,482 cases and there is currently a 11.0% positive rate.
+At least 15,209 people have died.
+The rolling 7-day average of new cases is 1903.
+The rolling 7-day average is 7.3% positive.

 The governor’s latest order allows counties and states to allow mask mandates in public.
 Residents who are over 65 years old are no longer ordered to shelter in place unless they live in a nursing home or long care facility or are medically fragile.
 Georgians are required to quarantine two weeks if travelling to NY, NJ, CT and Chicago.